What is Perimenopause? Symptoms and What to Expect

 Hormonal fluctuations can significantly influence emotional health.
 Many women notice mood swings, irritability, increased anxiety or, in some cases, depression.
 Women with a history of mental health conditions may be more sensitive to these changes.

-Brain fog is a very common symptom and may include
+Brain fog is a very common symptom and may include:

 Difficulty concentrating